Aren’t you sick of beating yourself up?

 My broom closet

-I also have a PhD in Physics, so I’m paradoxically grounded in rational, evidence-based practice.
+I also have a PhD in Physics, so I’m paradoxically grounded in rational, evidence-based practices.

 My healing work is holistic and relational in nature.
-While I’ve trained extensively in alternative healing modalities, I work together with you as two wibbly-wobbly humans exploring a landscape of mutual discovery.
+While I’ve trained extensively in alternative healing modalities, I work intuitively with you as two wibbly-wobbly humans exploring a landscape of mutual discovery.

 Like I said, I’m Wobbly-wobbly too.